Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Intrinsic Feedback

-The majority of the prior intrinsic IRL works follow a naive approach where the goal is to simply test if the combination of BCI and RL allows agents to learn in different simulated and real-world toy environments.
-These works are often characterized by their use of reward shaping with replacement \citep{iturrate_robot_2010, iturrate_errprl_2015, ehrlich_errpcoadapt_2018, kim_intrinsic_2017, kim_flexible_2020} and use of fairly rudimentary RL algorithms (e.g., vanilla Q-learning).
-Due to the lack of proper baseline comparisons for many of these works, an analysis with regards to the RL challenges is not available.
+The majority of the prior intrinsic feedback works follow a proof-of-concept approach where the goal is to simply test if the combination of BCI and RL allows agents to learn in different simulated and real-world toy environments \citep{iturrate_robot_2010, iturrate_errprl_2015, ehrlich_errpcoadapt_2018, ehrlich_errpfeasibility_2019, kim_intrinsic_2017, chavarriaga_robust_2016}.
+It is important to note that these proof-of-concept works were primarily conducted by BCI researchers who recognized a connection to RL but may not have explicitly explored interactive RL, which was also developing around the same time.
+This can be inferred by observing the references cited in these works, which often lack references to interactive RL, with the exception of \citet{kim_intrinsic_2017}.
+Regardless, these approaches are often characterized by their use of reward shaping with replacement and standard RL algorithms such as Q-learning.
+Consequently, these works do not provide a detailed analysis that we can use to examine \ref{item:irl-Q3}, as their primary focus is not on conducting comparisons to other algorithms.

 For example, \citet{iturrate_robot_2010} utilize Q-learning in a discrete action space task where a simulated robot arm learns to select the central object given a line of five objects.
-If the robot selects the wrong object and an ErrP is detected, $h = \{-0.5, -1\}$ depending on the severity of the error.
-If the robot preforms the correct action and no ErrP is detected, $h = +1$.
-Using Q-learning and reward shaping with replacement (i.e., $h$ is used to directly replace the $r(s, a)$), the robot eventually learns the correct policy of grabbing the central object.
+If the robot selects the wrong object and an ErrP is detected, quantitative feedback $h = \{-0.5, -1\}$ is given depending on the severity of the error.
+If the robot performs the correct action and no ErrP is detected, $h = +1$.
+Using Q-learning and reward shaping with replacement, the robot eventually learns the correct policy of grabbing the central object.

-Similarly, \citet{kim_intrinsic_2017, kim_flexible_2020} utilize ErrPs to teach a robotic arm to perform a predefined action when a specific hand gesture known only to the human trainer is performed.
+Similarly, \citet{kim_intrinsic_2017} utilize ErrPs to teach a robotic arm to perform a predefined action when a specific hand gesture known only to the human trainer is performed.
 In the experiment, the robot has no prior knowledge of which predefined action belongs to which gesture, only the human trainers know the correct mapping.
 Thus, the robot must explore each action until the correct mapping is learned by using ErrPs which are elicited in response to the robot performing wrong actions.
-When an ErrP is detected due to either an incorrect action or misclassification, $h = 0$, otherwise $h = +1$.
+When an ErrP is detected due to either an incorrect action or misclassification, the quantitative feedback is given as $h = 0$.
+Otherwise, by default, $h = +1$.
 Training is done using Linear Upper Confidence Bound (LinUCB) and reward shaping with replacement until the robot converges to the human's selected gesture-to-action policy.